robertgshaw2-neuralmagic/nm_projects/Monitoring-Feature/README.md

 ### Configuration
 DeepSparse Logging provides YAML-based configuration setup with many pre-defined metrics and functions in addition to an extensible interface for adding custom metrics using Python.

-> :warning: System Metric Logging is ***enabled*** by default, and the YAML file is used to disable groups of system metrics
+> :warning: System Metric Logging is ***enabled*** by default and the YAML file is used to disable groups of system metrics

-> :warning: Data Metric Logging is ***disabled*** by defualt, and the YAML file is used to specify which data (or functions thereof) should be logged
+> :warning: Data Metric Logging is ***disabled*** by default and the YAML file is used to specify which data (or functions thereof) should be logged

 The configuration file looks like this: